 With the various platforms and devices come the varying DRM technologies they support.
-The big three that virtually all web browsers, devices, and TVs support are:
+The most prominent ones with the widest support are:

 - Google Widevine – Widevine is a popular DRM technology, acquired by Google in 2010.
 Integrated to the Google ecosystem, Widevine is supported on a broad range of devices, from the Android operating system to Smart TVs, browsers, etc.